 🎯 96 players, 28 sessions and just 1 winner.
-The best players on the planet are vying for the big one aka the 2022/2023 Cazoo PDC World Championship at Alexandra Palace.
-For the latest ticket information see below.
+The best darts players on the planet will vye for the big one aka the 2023/2024 Cazoo PDC World Championship at Alexandra Palace.

-Alexandra Palace is the place to be for a festive feast of darts taking place Thursday 15 December – Tuesday 3 January.
-The big names will all be there including defending champion Peter ‘Snakebite’ Wright (main picture) who beat Michael ‘Bully Boy’ Smith 7-5 in a thrilling final in January 2022 to win his second PDC World Championship.
+Alexandra Palace is the place to be for a festive feast of darts taking place Thursday 15 December – Wednesday 3 January.

-Gerwyn Price who won the world title for the first time in his career beating two-time champion Gary Anderson in 2021 is also expected to take part, alongside arrows legend and three-time world champion Michael van Gerwen.
+Gerwyn Price, the former world No.1 (pictured below), who won the world title for the first time in his career beating two-time champion Gary Anderson in 2021 is one player to look for (as is Anderson).

-Also in the mix are the likes of Adrian Lewis, Rob Cross the 2018 winner, ‘Queen of the Palace’ Fallon Sherrock – who in December 2019 famously became the first female to defeat a male in the championships – and
+Also expected to be in the mix are the likes of 2022 champion Peter ‘Snakebite’ Wright, 2018 winner Rob Cross and ‘Queen of the Palace’ Fallon Sherrock.
+In December 2019 Sherrock became the first female to defeat a male opponent in the championships.

-Who will get their hands on the famous trophy and clinch a first prize of over £400,000?
+Who will get their hands on the famous trophy and clinch a first prize of £500,000?
 It promises to be a memorable 20 days of action at the famous Ally Pally to find out.
-Book your seats now to be part of the World Darts Championship action!

-🎯 Sessions start: 7pm on the opening night (Thursday 15 December) and thereafter there are two sessions (afternoon and evening) each day.
+🎯 Sessions start: 7pm on the opening night (Thursday 15 December).
+Thereafter there are two sessions (afternoon and evening) each day.

-🚊🚗 Travel tips: The nearest railway station is Alexandra Palace situated at the Wood Green entrance to the park, a regular service runs direct from Moorgate.
-The nearest tube station is Wood Green on the Piccadilly line, while the W3 bus runs from Finsbury Park and Tottenham.
+🚊🚗 Travel tips: The nearest railway station is Alexandra Palace at the Wood Green entrance to the park.
+A regular service to the station runs direct from Moorgate.
+The nearest tube station is Wood Green on the Piccadilly line.
+The W3 bus runs from Finsbury Park and Tottenham.
 There are 1,200 parking spaces in the grounds which are free of charge on a first-come, first-served basis.
 Plan your journey at the Transport for London website.